moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

   PeerJ article in 2017 and already has more than 100 citations.
 - Lead organizer of the `2017 International Cycling Safety Conference`_, Davis, CA Sept.
 20-23 2017.
-Attracted 170+ international attendees, attracted local press coverage, and two conference papers from my group were presented.
+Attracted 170+ international attendees, attracted local and national press coverage, and two conference papers from my group were presented.
 - Published a `journal article in JOSS`_ on trajectory optimization and parameter identification with direct collocation.
-- Awarded grants totaling $160k for a variety of research and educational projects.
+- Co-awarded grants totaling $160k for a variety of research and educational projects.
 - Served on organizing and scientific committee of the 2016 Bicycle and Motorcycle Dynamics conference and presented a `paper on optimal vehicle design`_.
-- Gave invited lecture on my research to Meijo University's Engineering Department.
+- Gave invited lecture on bicycle dynamics and control research to Meijo University's Engineering Department.

 .. _journal article on SymPy: https://doi.org/10.7717/peerj-cs.103
 .. _journal article in JOSS: https://doi.org/10.21105/joss.00300